-- 3.4.1 All assessment and analytical work must be carried out by suitably qualified and experienced staff, who must be apprised of the project design before commencing work, and who should understand the work required of them. - 3.4.2 Artefacts and ecofacts should be assessed in accordance with CIfA Standard and guidance for the collection, documentation, conservation and research of archaeological materials.
+- 3.4.1 All assessment and analytical work must be carried out by suitably qualified and experienced staff, who must be apprised of the project design before commencing work, and who should understand the work required of them. - 3.4.2 Artefacts and ecofacts should be assessed in accordance with the CIfA Standard and guidance for the collection, documentation, conservation and research of archaeological materials.
 The level of recording and analysis should be appropriate to the aims and purpose of the project and should take account of the potential of artefacts and ecofacts to contribute to the understanding of the archaeological resource. - 3.4.3 All data generated as a result of assessment and/or analysis should be included in the project archive. - 3.4.4 All reports must address the aims and purposes of the project design and/or WSI. - 3.4.5 All reports should be written in a clear, concise and logical style; technical terms should be explained if the report is for a non-archaeological audience.
 Consideration should be given during the preparation of the report to the requirements of public inquiries and courts of law if appropriate. - 3.4.6 Subject to any contractual requirements on confidentiality, copies of the report must be submitted to the appropriate Historic Environment Record within six months of completion of report.
-Consideration should be given to the on-line availability of the digital report to ensure that the results of the project are widely available for future researchers and for Local Authority advisers.
+Consideration should be given to the on-line availability of the digital report to ensure that the results of the project are widely available for future researchers and for Local Authority advisers. - 3.4.7 Where it is possible to submit a record to an appropriate online index, a record should be completed and supplied within an agreed timeframe to ensure that other practitioners are aware of work in progress.